VA Disability Ratings for Hypertension and Sleep Apnea

 - 0% – if the veteran’s condition is asymptomatic (i.e., condition that is not producing symptoms) but has a documented sleep disorder

 Relationship Between Hypertension and Sleep Apnea

-Researchers believe that when breathing is restricted, like it is for someone with sleep apnea, oxygen levels in the body decrease, thereby causing an increase in blood flow.
-Importantly, increased blood flow places additional pressure on the blood vessels’ walls, ultimately causing higher-than-normal blood pressure levels.
-Overall, it is clear that there is a causal relationship between sleep apnea and the development of hypertension.
+Researchers believe that when breathing is restricted, oxygen levels in the body decrease, thereby causing an increase in blood flow.
+Increased blood flow places additional pressure on the blood vessels’ walls, ultimately causing higher-than-normal blood pressure levels.
+Overall, there is a clear causal relationship between sleep apnea and the development of hypertension.